MNEK: 2016–present: Songwriting breakthrough and Language

-In 2020, MNEK collaborated with Joel Corry on the song "Head & Heart", which peaked at number one on the Official UK Charts, making it MNEK's first ever vocal effort to take the number one spot, despite getting very close with his other top ten featured or collaborative appearances with Stormzy, Zara Larsson and Gorgon City.
+In 2020, MNEK collaborated with Joel Corry on the song "Head & Heart", which peaked at number one on the Official UK Charts, marking his first as a featured artist.

 In 2021, MNEK appeared as a guest vocal coach on the second series of RuPaul's Drag Race UK.
 On 11 May 2021, the Sugababes released a reworking of 2001 single "Run for Cover" featuring MNEK to celebrate the 20th anniversary of their debut album One Touch and plans for new music.